Facebook Pixel DSP

 Nuestro lema, “no hay futuro en reconstruir el pasado”, refleja nuestra visión transformadora y el sueño para el futuro de nuestra isla: un Puerto Rico próspero que libere el talento, la creatividad y la pasión de su gente.

-Nuestro enfoque de colaboración para la solución de problemas es lo que nos ha convertido en colaboradores de confianza y receptores de una serie de prestigiosas subvenciones federales y públicas de entidades como la Agencia de Desarrollo Rural del Departamento de Agricultura, la Agencia de Desarrollo Económico, y el Departamento de Vivienda y Desarrollo Urbano de los Estados Unidos; y la Fundación Kauffman.
-El apoyo de estos colaboradores nos permite operar nuestros programas con los más altos estándares de cumplimiento.
+Nuestro enfoque colaborativo para resolver problemas nos ha convertido en un socio de confianza y fiable, además de ser beneficiarios de varios prestigiosos subsidios federales y públicos de entidades como la Agencia de Desarrollo Rural del USDA, la Agencia de Desarrollo Económico de los EE.
+UU., la Fundación Kauffman y el Departamento de Vivienda y Desarrollo Urbano.
+El respaldo de estos colaboradores nos permite operar nuestros programas con los más altos estándares de cumplimiento.

 Nuestra misión